Belmore, New South Wales: Houses

 Belmore has a high percentage of period homes.
 It is predominantly a low-rise residential area full of well-maintained period family homes with large back-yards, wide tree-lined streets, and small parks and playgrounds.
 Art Deco shop façades dominate the small shopping strip.
 There are now an increasing number of high-rise units in the suburb mostly along Canterbury Road.

-Pubs and Clubs

-Canterbury Leagues Club

-Located on 26 Bridge Rd, is an entertainment venue.
-The club dates back to 1957 to service the needs of the football club and local community.
-The club also amalgamated with Lakemba Services Memorial Club (2001) and the Moxon Sports Club.

-St George Hotel

-Located on 618 Canterbury Rd, is a heritage-listed landmark.

 Commercial area

 Belmore contains a mixture of residential, significant landmarks, commercial and industrial developments.
 The main commercial area is located along Burwood Road, near Belmore railway station.
 Commercial and industrial developments are also located along Canterbury Road and surrounding streets.

 Transport

-Belmore railway station is located on the Bankstown Line of the Sydney Trains network.
+Belmore railway station is located on the Bankstown railway line.
 The line was opened in 1895 and electrified in 1926.
 The station at Belmore opened on 1 February 1895.
+The station was temporarily closed on 30 September 2024 to allow for the line to be converted to Sydney Metro standards.
+Once reopened, the station will be serviced by the Metro North West & Bankstown Line.

 Belmore has many bus routes navigating to the south, to the north and the inner south west to the Sydney CBD.